lfp722/Euclidean-Vector/README.md

 ## Change Log

-* 23/06: Made clear that STL containers are not permitted to be used in your implementation
-* 27/06: 3 new dot points added to section `9`, including: Clarifying no usage of `new` and `delete`, clarifying that generally speaking no pointer arithmetic or dereferencing should be used, and clarifying that STL algorithms are preferred over C-style for loops
+* 17/06: Initial release

 ## The Task

-Write a Euclidean Vector Class Library in C++, with its interface given in `include/euclidean_vector.h` and its implementation in `source/euclidean_vector.cpp`.
+Write a Euclidean Vector Class Library in C++, with its interface given in `include/euclidean_vector.hpp` and its implementation in `source/euclidean_vector.cpp`.

 We have outlined all key parts of this class below that should be implemented.